DNnate/CISSP-Study-Resources/CISSP-Domain-5-Objectives.md

             - supervisors can then review the user’s data and determine if anything is needed
             - note: if terminated employee retains access to a user account after the exit interview, the risk for sabatage is very high
         - Deprovisioning includes collecting any hardware issued to an employee such as laptops, mobile devices and auth tokens.
-- 5.5.3 Role definition
+- 5.5.3 🌲✴️**Role definition**
     - Employee responsibilities can change in the form of transfers to a different role, or into a newly created role
         - for new roles, it’s important to define the role and the privileges needed by the employees in that role
     - Roles and associated groups need to be defined in terms of privileges
+    - As employees grow and the company changes, new roles may need to be created or assigned.
+For example, an employee promoted to management will need new access granted to them and some privileges removed.
+The company may also need to create or update roles to support new types of employees or corporate systems.
-- 5.5.4 Privilege escalation (e.g. managed service accounts, use of usdo, minimizing its use)
+- 5.5.4 🌲✴️**Privilege escalation** (e.g. managed service accounts, use of usdo, minimizing its use)
     - Privilege escalation refers to any situation that gives users more privileges than they should have
+    - Privilege escalation involves moving to a higher privilege level via the use of sudo or similar means.
+This privilege escalation should only occur when needed and be logged.
     - Attackers use privilege escalation techniques to gain elevated privileges
     - 🍍**Horizontal privilege escalation**: gives an attacker similar privileges as the first compromised user, but from other accounts.
 Multifactor authentication is most likely to limit horizontal privilege escalation by making it difficult to access user accounts and to authenticate to a compromised account.
 Limiting permissions for groups and accounts can also help
         - Horizontal privilege escalation occurs when a user gains access to the privileges of another user who has similar permissions.
 In this type of attack, the malicious user does not increase their privilege level but rather "horizontally" moves to impersonate or access another user’s data or capabilities.